MarkPearlCoZa/Blog_General/_posts/2023-04-18-Standing-by-your-decision-vs-making-the-right-decision.md

 ---
 As a leader, an important trait is making strong decisions.
 It's an essential skill that involves analysing information effectively, assessing risks and benefits, and making a decision promptly.

 The alternative to strong decision-making is indecision, which can create doubt and uncertainty, leading to a lack of focus.
-Also, I've seen it create resentment and a culture of re-litigation on everything.
+Also, I've seen it generate resentment and a culture of re-litigation on everything.
 Things you want to avoid.

 But what happens when you make the wrong decision?
 Is it better to stick to it or unwind it?
 This is a question that I've grappled with for a while.